 - Year 12

 - Welcome Session - This is the chance to meet the other Discover Medicine students and find out more about the pathway.
-You will also be introduced to the e-mentoring programme, which allows you to communicate with a current medical student online, who can support you as you progress through Discover Medicine.

 - Medical Careers Conference - This full-day conference gives you an insight into the career options open to medics.
 You will hear medical professionals from a range of specialities discussing their area of work, their commitment, their career to date and the sense of achievement and job satisfaction they experience.
 Guest speakers from the Sheffield Teaching Hospitals will talk about their specialist areas, such as Plastic Surgery, Emergency Medicine, GP, and/or Psychiatry.